Gulnara Karimova: Music

-In 2006, Karimova released her first music video singing a song called "Unutma Meni" (Don't Forget Me) under the stage name "Googoosha", apparently her father's nickname for her.
+In 2006, Karimova released her first music video, singing a song called "Unutma Meni" (Don't Forget Me) under the stage name "Googoosha", apparently her father's nickname for her.
 She also performed in a later music video, singing a duet of "Besame Mucho" with Julio Iglesias.

 In December 2012, Googoosha released a duet with French actor Gérard Depardieu.
 During his visit to Uzbekistan, the French actor agreed to star in an Uzbek film.
 Karimova wrote a screenplay for The Theft of the White Cocoon, a story about the origin of the famed Central Asian silk, and set in the 5th and 6th centuries.

-Googoosha's first single "Round Run" was released in April 2012, with various remixes by DJ White Shadow, Razor N Guido of USA and Max Fadeev of Russia.
+Googoosha's first single, "Round Run", was released in April 2012, with various remixes by DJ White Shadow, Razor N Guido of USA and Max Fadeev of Russia.
 In June 2012, Karimova released her self-titled debut album in the US and other countries on iTunes.
-The album was also expected to be released in Asia, Russia and a number of other European countries.
-However, early reviews by critics have panned the debut album thus indefinitely halting the release in those markets.
+The album was also expected to be released in Asia, Russia, and a number of other European countries.
+However, early reviews by critics panned the debut album, thus indefinitely halting its release in those markets.